wavefrontHQ/docs/pages/doc/query_builder.md

 ## Get Started

-To get started:
+To open query builder:

 * Select **Dashboards > Create Chart** to create a new chart.
 * Click the chart name of a chart you want to edit.

 ![query builder tasks](images/query_builder_collage.png)

 A few more advanced functions, such as chart variables, are available only in the Query Editor.
 Query Editor expect that you type the query using the elements of the query language.
 You can switch to Query Editor to use those functions.
-You cannot switch from Query Editor to Query Builder.
+You cannot switch from Query Editor to Chart Builder.

-## Construct a Query
+## Select Metrics and Refine Your Chart

-You use query builder to construct a query from its building blocks:
+You always start by selecting a metric, and can then refine what's visible in the chart with filters and functions.

 ### Select Metrics